hossainsafwan/AndroidFundamentals/README.md

 ```
 `Storage` however is an interface so we have to tell dagger how to instantiate it in a different manner.

+Certain classes however, are instatiated by the the system such as Activities and Fragments so we cannot add `@Inject` to its constructor instead we must use field injection.

+When the `@Inject` annotation is used with a field it is telling dagger that it needs to populate the field with instances of its type.

 # Testing